benbarnett/jquery-animate-enhanced/README.md

 * $.toggleDisabledByDefault()
 Toggle the plugin to be disabled by default (can be overridden per animation with avoidCSSTransitions described above) Returns new setting
-* $.setDisabledByDefault()
+* $.setDisabledByDefault(value)
-Toggle the plugin to be disabled by default (can be overridden per animation with avoidCSSTransitions described above) Returns new setting
+Explicitly disable or enable the plugin (can be overridden per animation with avoidCSSTransitions described above) Returns new setting
 * $(e).translation()
 Returns current X and Y coordinates for (e) no matter how the element is being positioned